Minimal

 Always lock the vehicle when exiting to prevent unauthorized access and theft.

-• Using the NFC tap point on the cabin dashboard.
+• Using the NFC key reader on the cabin dashboard.

-• The brake must be fully released to begin moving.
+• The brakes must be fully released to begin moving.

-• The pedals will spin loosely when the brake is on, and will only power once released.
+• The pedals will spin freely until the brake levers are released.

 • Begin with short, controlled movements to get familiar with the Minimal Pedal 4.
 Keep feet securely on the pedals.